 - An Observation period indicates the time when the statistics or predictions are requested;

 - In a subscription, the Notification Correlation Id and the Notification Target Address are included.

+- (Optional) An indication for intermediate NF(s) load information

 The NWDAF shall notify the result of the analytics to the consumer as indicated in clause 6.5.3.